Privacy policy

 Transfer to third countries

 The personal data will be transferred to the United States.
-The transfer is subject to appropriate safeguards pursuant to Art.
+The transfer is subject to appropriate guarantees in accordance with Art.
 46 GDPR.
 We have concluded standard contractual clauses with the data importer for this purpose.
 In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

 Duration of data storage

-Data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you assert your right to deletion as defined in Art.
-17 (1) GDPR.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.
 The maximum storage period is 14 months.

 Revocation

-You have the right to revoke your consent at any time, cf. Art.
-7 (3) p.
-1 GDPR.
+You have the right to revoke your consent at any time, see Art.
+7 Para.
+3 Sentence 1 GDPR.
 This can be done informally and without giving reasons and is effective for the future.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+The revocation of the consent does not affect the legality of the processing carried out up to the revocation.
+You can find more information about this above in our data protection declaration under “Rights of the data subjects”.

 Contractual and legal obligation